Resources & Downloads

 Q: How much does satellite tasking cost?

 A: Our base price for new acquisitions is 0.95 EUR/km².
 Yet, the actual costs will depend on the size of an AOI, the weather forecast for the AOI within the specified TOI, license type, the number of coverages and preferred delivery options.
 Our CST will provide you with the tasking fee(s) before the acquisitions begin.
-For more details on our pricing policy for satellite tasking please refer to our official Price List or contact our CST directly at firstname.lastname@example.org
+For more details on our pricing policy for satellite tasking please contact our CST directly at firstname.lastname@example.org

 Q: How long does it take to acquire new data?